AliAlemiMatinPour/Web_Scrapping-_part_1/README.md

 # Web_Scrapping-_part_1
 I'm doing web Scraping of the IDM website for the top best watch.
-I am using panda, and python libs such as beautiful soup, requests, and openpyxl.
+I am using Jupyter Notebook, and python libs such as beautiful soup, requests, and openpyxl.
 I am mining data from the front end HTML file and converting them into xlsx file.

 # Python_Calendar
 <img width="1000" align='center' src="https://raw.githubusercontent.com/harryworlds/harryworlds/main/mech_can_code.png">